Nasal Congestion Treatment in Atlanta

 - If you are taking decongestants with cortisone in them (corticosteroids), follow the package’s instructions carefully.
 These particular types of decongestants are administered as nasal sprays, typically used to lessen the risk of serious side effects associated with other dosage forms.
 You should immediately consult with your ENT doctor if you develop crusting, pain, nasal bleeding, or vision changes.

-Suffering From Nasal Congestion?
+Need Nasal Congestion Treatment?
 Give Northeast Atlanta ENT a Call.

-Northeast Atlanta ENT has offices in the Johns Creek/Suwanee area and Lawrenceville.
+Northeast Atlanta ENT has offices in the Johns Creek/Suwanee area, Dacula, and Lawrenceville.
 We are here to treat your nasal congestion problems so you can find relief in no time.
 Call us today to schedule your appointment!